adl32x/sailfoot/README.md

 ### Forewords

 Too many enterprise apps have no e2e tests at all.
 One can't blame the users.
-Many testing frameworks are cumbersome to install, use and are just 1-to-1 mappings to the WebDriver API, providing nothing more than pretty printing.
+Many testing frameworks are cumbersome to install and use, and are just 1-to-1 mappings to the WebDriver API, providing nothing more than pretty printing.

+In the sea of untested enterprise web apps, one is allowed to do it quick and dirty.
 Hence sailfoot, a highly opinionated testing application/framework that focuses on making testing as simple as possible, in one portable binary.

 ### Installation